-Diagnosis of acute forms: serological methods: PCR, ELISA.
+Diagnosis of acute forms:

+serological methods: PCR, ELISA.
 The use of ELISA is promising.

-Diagnostics of chronic stages - parasitological examination - detection of fasciolar eggs in duodenal contents and faeces.
-To detect adult parasites, ultrasound, endoscopic retrograde cholangiography, which detects filling defects in the choledochus, and CT with contrast are used.
+Diagnostics of chronic stages - parasitological examination - detection of fasciola eggs in duodenal contents and faeces.

+To detect adult parasites, ultrasound is used, as well as endoscopic retrograde cholangiography, which detects filling defects in the choledochus; CT with contrast.

-Treatment: The drugs of choice for the treatment of fasciolosis are triclabendazole once at a dose of 10-12mg/kg body weight.
+The drug of choice for the treatment of fasciolosis is triclabendazole in a single dose of 10-12 mg/kg body weight.
 The efficacy is close to 100%.

 Bitinol 25 mg/kg body weight per day for 10 days or 30 mg/kg per day every other day (5 times in total).
-These drugs affect both adult and juvenile fascioles.
+These drugs affect both adult and young fascioles.
 Therefore, they can be prescribed for both acute and chronic fasciolosis.
-They are low-toxic, rarely cause side effects, and are used in paediatric practice.
+They are lowtoxic, rarely cause side effects, and are used in paediatric practice.
 However, these drugs are not yet registered in Ukraine.